threedteam/OptiSIR-3D/README.md

-# OptiSIR-3D
+# OptiSIR-3D:

-the official code for OptiSIR-3D
+Code for the paper: "[OptiSIR-3D: A Framework of Multivariate Time Series Classification for Lung Cancer Detection]

 ![OptiSIR-3D diagram](media/framework.png)